Albert J. Matricciani, Jr.: Legal practice

 Matricciani was admitted to the Maryland Bar in 1974.
 He was an attorney with the Legal Aid Bureau from 1974 to 1980, and worked with various private law firms from 1974 to 1995.
 Before becoming a judge in 1995, he was a partner at the law firm Whiteford, Taylor & Preston, LLP in its litigation department from 1987 to 1995, and after serving as a judge he was at that firm as Senior Counsel from 2014 to 2018.

 Education

 Matricciani received his B.A. from Villanova University in 1969, his Juris Doctor degree from the University of Maryland School of Law in 1973, and an M.L.A. from Johns Hopkins University in 1975.
 He studied at the St. Johns College Graduate Institute in Annapolis, Maryland, where he received an MALA degree (Master of Arts in Liberal Arts) in 2021.

 As an educator, he has been an adjunct professor at the University of Maryland School of Law since 2003.
 Since 2007, he has also served as a State Business Court Advisor to the University of Maryland School of Law's Journal of Business and Technology Law.
 In 2009, he published an article in that journal addressing the U.S. Supreme Court's role in the context of applying federal securities law.

-Awards
+Honors and awards

+Among others, Matricciani has received the following honors and awards;